Statistics Tools & Mindset Can Help You Avoid Bad Investments

 After they finished rolling their eyes at me, I explained.
 Basic statistics comes in handy your entire life, equipping you with the tools and the mindset to realistically assess your odds for success or failure in any given venture.
 You may still take a long shot anyway.
 (Isn’t that what youthful energy is for?)
 But at least you can proceed with your eyes wide open.

 It happens all the time: Investors disregard or misinterpret the statistics and probabilities that should be guiding their financial decision-making.
 Columnist and advisor Barry Ritholtz addressed this issue in a still-relevant 2013 post, “Possible versus Probable.”
-In investing, he observes, “so many people seem to confuse facts with forecasts.”
+In investing, he observes, “so many people seem to confuse facts with forecasts” leading to bad investment outcomes.

 Basically, just because an investment outcome is possible doesn’t mean it’s probable.
 For example, it’s possible that an isolated, high-risk venture could triple your money overnight.
 But what is the probability it will?
 About on par with me becoming Canada’s next Prime Minister.
 Sure, it’s possible.
 But the probability?
 Close to zero.
 (For starters, I take lousy selfies.)

-The problem is, instead of objectively assessing these sorts of odds and proceeding advisedly from there, investors too often are overcome by a host of behavioural biases ranging from overconfidence to confirmation bias.
+The problem is, many investors fall into simple investing traps.
+Instead of objectively assessing these sorts of odds and proceeding advisedly from there, investors too often are overcome by a host of behavioural biases ranging from overconfidence to confirmation bias.

 In other words, they wing it – and they may not even know they’re doing so.
 There’s something in psychological circles known as the Dunning-Kruger Effect, wherein “the least competent people often believe they are the most competent because ‘they lack the very expertise needed to recognize how badly they’re doing.’”

 This is where basic statistics again comes to the rescue.
-Knowing we’re otherwise prone to skew our objective views, statistics may help you keep your financial cool next time you’re tempted to rush into a financial foray in which the odds are stacked against you.
+Knowing we’re otherwise prone to skew our objective views, statistics may help you keep your financial cool next time you’re tempted to rush into a financial foray in which the odds are stacked against you, helping you avoid bad investments.

 As Ritholtz suggests, “Who should focus on the Possible?
 Writers, dreamers, artists, futurists, designers, technologists, entrepreneurs — the people who imagine the future. … For investors, however, you are best served by sticking with the Probable.
 Understanding the difference will save you a lot of capital over the long run.”